 Estrogen decline also reduces collagen production—women can lose up to 30% of their skin’s collagen just in the first five years of menopause, leaving skin weaker and less elastic.5

-Lifestyle Factors Also Play a Role in Itchy Skin During Menopause
+Lifestyle Factors May Play a Role in Itchy Skin During Menopause

 Everything from the weather to the wrong skincare products can exacerbate the effects of menopause on your skin, especially since its ability to repair and regenerate weakens and slows with age.

 Just because it’s common doesn’t mean you’re stuck with dry and itchy skin.
-Menopause doesn’t have the last word when you stay on top of your skincare routine and self-care:
+There are many ways you can improve dry and itchy skin during perimenopause and beyond:

 Resources